-To view a Summer 2017 class schedule click here
+To view a Summer or Fall 2017 class schedule click here

 This class will delve into the art form that is musical theatre: singing, dancing, and acting!
 Students will learn all that it takes to be successful in musical theatre from learning choreography, to singing WHILE dancing, and telling stories through song.
 Students will also work on scenes from various musicals and work on improvisation to build their creative and storytelling skills.